Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 Characteristics and Usage

-White sugar that is granulated can be among of the easiest and most easily accessible alternatives to brown sugar.
+Granulated white sugar can be among of the easiest and most easily accessible alternatives to brown sugar.
 It’s easily available in all kitchens and can be used as an immediate substitute.
 But, there are a few things to keep in your mind.

 Key Features of White Sugar:

-• Sugar that is sweet but lacking the moisture and rich flavor of brown sugar.
+• Sugar that is sweet but lacks the moisture and rich flavor of brown sugar.

 • The result is cookies that are crisper than chewy.